vtexdocs/help-center-content/docs/tutorials/en/tracking-your-sales-analytics.md

 | Revenue        | Total amount determined by approved applications |
 | Average Ticket | Average revenue per order |

-<div class="alert alert-warning">We do not have access to session and conversion data concerning purchase flows made outside of VTEX stores.
-Therefore, orders placed in marketplaces are not included in Insights metrics.</div>
+>⚠️ We do not have access to session and conversion data concerning purchase flows made outside of VTEX stores.
+Therefore, orders placed in marketplaces are not included in Insights metrics.

 ## Getting to know the interface